 III.
 DIFF-MAX: FORMULATION AND DESIGN

 A. Network Utility Maximization

 In this section, we formulate and design Diff-Max.
 Our first step is the NUM formulation of the problem and its solution.
-This approach (i.e., NUM formulation and its solution) sheds light into the structure of the Diff-Max algorithms.
-3
+This approach sheds light into the structure of the Diff-Max algorithms.3